PPP Widget 3

 employed by Google).
 Thank you!

-As a rewrite of PPP Widget 2, PPP Widget 3 has moved away from this project and does not use its code anymore.
+As a complete rewrite of PPP Widget 2, PPP Widget 3 has moved on and does not use code from this project anymore.